Pita, Guinea: Electricity

 In September 2019, the French civil engineering and construction company Eiffage International, presented the feasibility study for Pita Hydroelectric Power Station.
-This power station, with generation capacity of 40 megawatts is planned across the Fétoré River, near Pita, Guinea.
-Due to the seasonality of that river, plans are underway to build an associated solar power station to complement the seasonal hydroelectric dam.
+This station, with generation capacity of 40 megawatts, is planned across the Fétoré River, near Pita, Guinea.
+Due to the seasonality of the river, plans are underway to build an associated solar power station to complement the seasonal hydroelectric dam.

 Population

 The national census of 31 December 1996 put the population of Pita (Pita-Centre) at 19,489 people.
-On 1 March 2014, the national census enumerated the population of Pita at 28,124 inhabitants.
+On 1 March 2014, the national census listed the population of Pita at 28,124 inhabitants.

 Language

 People in Pita usually speak the Pular language, a Fulani dialect that is spoken by 8.5 million people in Guinea's Fouta Djallon region and by communities in the neighboring countries of Senegal, Sierra Leone and Guinea-Bissau.
 A small number of Malians also speak Pular.